Skip to main content

 3. If onStart() throws, the plugin is marked errored — other plugins still load

-4. On shutdown, shell calls onStop() for each running background module
+4. On shutdown, shell calls onStop(ctx) for each running background module

-5. After an OTA update, shell calls onResume(ctx) if defined, otherwise calls onStop() then onStart(ctx) fresh
+5. After an OTA update, the shell calls onStop(ctx) then onStart(ctx) fresh